Bengali language: Nouns

 Nouns and pronouns are inflected for case, including nominative, objective, genitive (possessive), and locative.
 The case marking pattern for each noun being inflected depends on the noun's degree of animacy.
 When a definite article such as -টা -ṭa (singular) or -গুলো -gulo (plural) is added, as in the tables below, nouns are also inflected for number.

-In most of the Bengali grammar books, cases are divided into 6 categories and an additional possessive case (possessive form is not recognised as a type of case by Bengali grammarians).
-But in terms of usages, cases are generally grouped into only 4 categories.
+In most of Bengali grammar books, cases are divided into 6 categories and an additional possessive case (the possessive form is not recognised as a type of case by Bengali grammarians).
+But in terms of usage, cases are generally grouped into only 4 categories.

 When counted, nouns take one of a small set of measure words.
 Nouns in Bengali cannot be counted by adding the numeral directly adjacent to the noun.
 An appropriate measure word (MW), a classifier, must be used between the numeral and the noun (most languages of the Mainland Southeast Asia linguistic area are similar in this respect).
 Most nouns take the generic measure word -টা -ṭa, though other measure words indicate semantic classes (e.g. -জন -jôn for humans).
-There is also the classifier -khana, and its diminutive form -khani, which attach only to nouns denoting something flat, long, square, or thin.
+There is also the classifier -khana, and its diminutive form -khani, which attaches only to nouns denoting something flat, long, square, or thin.
 These are the least common of the classifiers.